mehulagg/gitlab/doc/update/README.md

 | `12.2.5`              | `9.2.6`        | `9.2.6` -> `9.5.10` -> `10.8.7` -> `11.11.8` -> `12.0.12` -> `12.1.17` -> `12.2.5` | Five intermediate versions are required: `9.5`, `10.8`, `11.11`, `12.0`, `12.1`, then `12.2`. |
 | `11.3.4`              | `8.13.4`       | `8.13.4` -> `8.17.7` -> `9.5.10` -> `10.8.7` -> `11.3.4` | `8.17.7` is the last version in version 8, `9.5.10` is the last version in version 9, `10.8.7` is the last version in version 10. |

+NOTE: **Note:**
+Anything except current and the two previous major versions is [outside of scope for GitLab Support](https://about.gitlab.com/support/statement-of-support.html#we-support-the-current-major-version-and-the-two-previous-major-versions).
+Keep that in mind when deciding on your destination version.

 ## Upgrading to a new major version

 Upgrading the *major* version requires more attention.